 WHAT'S NEW AT KEYSTONE BIKE PARK

-The Keystone Bike Parks dedicated trail crew solely responsible for trail maintenance and upgrades, have completed a variety of upgrades and improvements to numerous trails over the last two seasons.
+The Keystone Bike Park's dedicated trail crew solely responsible for trail maintenance and upgrades, have completed a variety of upgrades and improvements to numerous trails over the last few

-Riders will find plenty of new berms, jumps and features throughout the Park.
+Riders will find plenty of new berms, jumps and features throughout the park.
 A few signature additions include a natural wood log feature to the expert trail Cowboy Up, a wall ride feature to the expert trail Paid In Full, a rhythm section to the intermediate trail Mosquito Coast, and a new flow trail with rollers and berms that is designed for all ages and abilities added to the beginner trail Girl Scouts.
-Additionally, even more new builds will be continued throughout the summer, including a planned remodel on the expert trail TNT and the beginning stages of construction for an entirely new trail.

 Additional work will continue on existing trails, adding new features and improving flow.